 1. Websites

 The majority of websites today use JavaScript to some extent.
-JavaScript is used for adding interactivity to web pages, such as for creating drop-down menus, animations, and form validation.
+JavaScript is used to add interactivity to web pages, such as creating drop-down menus, animations, and form validation.
 In addition, JavaScript is used for adding Google Maps to websites and for creating social media plugins.

 2. Web & Mobile Apps